-Hob Osterlund, MSN, APRN, is an award-winning writer, photographer and conservationist living on the island of Kaua’i.
-Her work has appeared in The New York Times, National Geographic Explorer, Audubon, National Wildlife, Nature Conservancy, Hana Hou (Hawaiian Airlines), Ms. Magazine and more.
+Hobʻs writing and photography have appeared in The New York Times, National Geographic News, National Geographic Explorer, Audubon, National Wildlife, Nature Conservancy, Birders’ World, Hana Hou Hawaiian Airlines in-flight magazine, Portland, Ms. Magazine and more.

-Hob holds a bachelor’s degree in Ecological Geography from the University of California-Berkeley and a master’s degree in Nursing from the University of Hawaii.
-As an advanced-practice nurse, Hob founded Hawaii’s first pain and palliative care program at The Queen’s Medical Center in Honolulu.
-She was the Principal Investigator for the Comedy in Chemotherapy (COMIC) Study.
-She and her colleagues conducted a randomized controlled trial demonstrating the positive impact of comedy on the symptoms of cancer and chemotherapy.
+Hob founded Hawaii’s first inpatient pain management program at The Queen’s Medical Center in Honolulu, where she worked with an astounding team of professionals.
+As Principal Investigator for the Comedy in Chemotherapy (COMIC) Study, Hob and her colleagues were the first to conduct a randomized controlled trial demonstrating the positive impact of comedy on the symptoms of cancer and chemotherapy.
+Hob also wrote and performed the comedy character Ivy Push, RN for national healthcare audiences.
+She produced two DVDs of those shows.

 Notable works, coverage and accomplishments